Exemption based on VAT

 Example :

-If the company starts its activity on May 14, 2024 and had a turnover of €82,000 between 14 may 2024 and 31 december 2024, its turnover for 2024 should have been calculated in proportion to the time it was active.
-Thus, for the year 2024, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in a year and divided by the number of days between the date of creation of the company and the end of the year: (€82,000 x 365)/232 = €129,009.
+If the company starts its activity on May 14, 2025 and it had achieved a turnover of €82,000 between 14 may 2025 and 31 december 2025, its turnover for 2025 should have been calculated in proportion to the working time.
+Thus, for 2025, the CA: titleContent calculated pro rata to operating time is equal to the company's turnover multiplied by the number of days in a year and divided by the number of days between the company's inception date and the end of the year: (€82,000 x 365)/232 = €129,009.

 The company’s turnover calculated on a pro rata basis is greater than €93,500.
-Thus, it cannot benefit from the exemption from VAT for the year 2025.
+The company can therefore no longer benefit from the VAT exemption in 2026.

 Service Delivery Activity

-In order to benefit from the VAT exemption, she must be in one of the following situations:
+In order to benefit from the exemption from VAT, it must be in one of the following situations:

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day
+If the company benefiting from the exemption exceeds this threshold, it is subject to VAT as soon as on 1er overrun day

 Example :

 The following year, it achieved a turnover of €38,500.
-The tolerance threshold not to be exceeded in 2025 is €41,250.
-For the year 2025, it exceeds the basic threshold of the exemption based on VAT (€37,500 ) but it remains below the tolerance threshold €41,250.
-As its turnover in the previous year was below the basic threshold, the company continues to benefit from the exemption from VAT.
+The tolerance threshold not to be exceeded in 2026 is €41,250.
+For the year 2026, it exceeds the basic threshold of the VAT-based exemption (€37,500 ) but it remains below the tolerance threshold €41,250.
+The company can therefore continue to benefit from the VAT exemption until 31 December 2026.

-If the company had started its activity on 14 May 2024 and had achieved a turnover of €27,000 between 14 may 2024 and 31 december 2024, its turnover for 2024 should have been calculated in proportion to the time it was active.
-For 2024, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€27,000 x 365)/232 = €42,478.
+If the company had started its activity on 14 May 2025 and had achieved a turnover of €27,000 between 14 may 2025 and 31 december 2025, its turnover for 2025 should have been calculated in proportion to the working time.
+Thus, for the year 2025, the CA: titleContent calculated pro rata to operating time is equal to the company's turnover multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the year end: (€27,000 x 365)/232 = €42,478.

 The company’s turnover calculated on a pro rata basis is greater than €41,250.
-Thus, it cannot benefit from the exemption from VAT for the year 2025.
+The company can therefore no longer benefit from the VAT exemption in 2026.

 In order to benefit from the VAT exemption, the company must be in one of the following situations:

-- The turnover of thecalendar year preceding (N−1) is less than or equal to €37,500
+• The turnover of thecalendar year preceding (N−1) is less than or equal to €37,500 (VAT-based exemption threshold)

-If the company exceeds the threshold, it is subject to VAT on 1er overrun day.
+If the company benefiting from the exemption exceeds this threshold, it shall be subject to VAT from 1er overrun day.

 Example :

 The following year, it achieved a turnover of €38,500.
-The tolerance threshold not to be exceeded in 2025 is €41,250.
-For the year 2025, it exceeds the basic threshold of the exemption based on VAT (€37,500 ) but it remains below the tolerance threshold €41,250.
-As its turnover in the previous year was below the basic threshold, the company continues to benefit from the exemption from VAT.
+The tolerance threshold not to be exceeded in 2026 is €41,250.
+For the year 2026, it exceeds the basic threshold of the VAT-based exemption (€37,500 ) but it remains below the tolerance threshold €41,250.
+The company can therefore continue to benefit from the VAT exemption until 31 December 2026.

-If the company had started its activity on 14 May 2024 and had achieved a turnover of €27,000 between 14 may 2024 and 31 december 2024, its turnover for 2024 should have been calculated in proportion to the time it was active.
-For 2024, the turnover calculated pro rata to the operating time is equal to the turnover of the company multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the end of the year: (€27,000 x 365)/232 = €42,478.
+If the company had started its activity on 14 May 2025 and had achieved a turnover of €27,000 between 14 may 2024 and 31 december 2025, its turnover for 2025 should have been calculated in proportion to the working time.
+Thus, for the year 2025, the CA: titleContent calculated pro rata to operating time is equal to the company's turnover multiplied by the number of days in 1 year and divided by the number of days between the date of creation of the company and the year end: (€27,000 x 365)/232 = €42,478.

 The company’s turnover calculated on a pro rata basis is greater than €41,250.
-Thus, it cannot benefit from the exemption from VAT for the year 2025.
+The company can therefore no longer benefit from the VAT exemption in 2026.

 Lawyer

 The profession of lawyer is a regulated profession.
-So there are specific conditions of access and exercise.
+Thus there are special conditions of access and exercise.
 Most of the activities of the lawyer are regulated (postulation, pleadings, consultations, drafting of legal acts).
 It may also carry out ancillary activities that are not regulated (e.g. courses in training centers).

 The VAT exemption thresholds differ whether the activity is regulated or not.
 It is important to keep accounts showing the different categories of revenue in order to identify the turnover generated by each category.